... is for insects

-Truth and honor certainly rank higher on my list of priorities than comfort, and, on occasion, higher than social cohesion.
+Truth and honor rank higher on my priority list than comfort, and, on occasion, higher than social cohesion.

-The overlooked statements I gathered did not fit into the marketing schemes of corporations.
+The overlooked statements in this site did not fit into corporate marketing schemes.
 They did not mesh with prevailing racist sentiments.
-They could not easily be catalogued or labeled.
+They could not easily be cataloged or labeled.
 They did not yield to Puritan fanaticism.
-They were not accepted by the cultural elite.
+They were not approved by cultural gatekeepers.

 There may be some pride in my eclecticism.
-I don’t understand narrow-minded people and their inability to come to grips with the fullness of life.
+I don’t understand narrow-mindedness and the inability to come to grips with the fullness of life.
 When someone tells me they only listen to one kind of music, it’s as if they had said they never eat anything but oatmeal.
-A person must be consumed by fear to so strenuously avoid exploration.
+Is it fear that rules out exploration?

 Gerald M. Panter — Atget Diptychs, Street Photography, Panoramas, Paris, and Eating on the Run.
 These greatly varied themes make up Mr. Panter’s eclectic photography site.